 The selective calcium precipitation process will reduce scaling problems in membrane processes and avoid interferences in the developed technologies.
 One of the main innovations and benefits of removing calcium is to minimize the magnesium removal in the successive steps of the process.

 Even if this is the third desalination technology worldwide, there is a room for improvement.
 In the Sea4Value project new thermally conductive polymer composite tubes will be developed for the specific process conditions, leading to the enhancement of thermal conductivity in radial tube direction.

 When using brines, impurities resulting from precipitation of gypsum and calcium carbonate affect the product purity.
 Sea4Value aims to improve the purity of magnesium hydroxide by using cation exchange membranes.

-Ion-selective polymer inclusion membranes
+Ion-selective polymer inclusion membranes (PIM)

 Polymer inclusion membranes are selective dense membranes for the transport of organic molecules, cations or anions, depending on the nature of the carrier.
 For the selective recovery of gallium and rubidium, Sea4Value aims to develop membranes which has not been studied before.
 For this, membranes including ionophores selective will be produced.

-Electrodialysis with bipolar membranes
+Electrodialysis with bipolar membranes (EDBP)